 Having your files organized for accessibility is just one benefit that a digital declutter can bring.
 It can also free up storage space, reduce your chances of receiving spam, and help strengthen privacy.

 Try our all-in-one project management software for free now!

 Following the KonMari Method™ in its entirety may not be viable when it comes to your digital presence.
 However, there are still parts of the process that can be taken on.

 A great thing to adopt from KonMari is the concept of discarding things that no longer spark joy.
 Although the idea of what constitutes as “joy” may differ when it comes to work or school-related files, you have to shift your approach in order to make it feasible.
 For instance, while essay notes or sales reports won’t ignite the same kind of delight that photos from your holiday would, the fact that they contribute to your learning or commission salary still brings about a type of joy.

 Part of KonMari asks you to visualize your perfect home before getting started.
 So, before getting started, visualize what your perfect inbox would look like and keep that thought throughout the task.

 Opening your inbox and being greeted with a barrage of emails is a definite joy dimmer.
 Nowadays, it’s a common requirement to sign up to a newsletter when registering for an online service and it can be easy to forget to unsubscribe to them which is why they’re piling up in your inbox.
-Now’s your time, unsubscribe to all the newsletters you don’t actually read.
+Now’s your time to unsubscribe to all the newsletters you don’t actually read.
 You can use an app like Unsubscriber to make the process easier.